jmfriedt/read_qsense_qtools/README.md

-# Reading QSense's QSofs QSD file from GNU/Octave
+# Reading Q-Sense's QSofs QSD file from GNU/Octave

 Reverse engineering QSD file format to read time, frequency and damping and display in GNU/Octave.
 Results seem consistent with the screenshot